jckuri/edge_cameras/README.md

   - Part 2.
 Intel® Edge AI Foundation Course
   - Lesson 4: The Inference Engine
   - Video Lecture 13.
 Exercise: Integrate into an App
-3. Upload all the files of this github repository into the file system of **13.
-Exercise: Integrate into an App.** Here is the file structure:
+3. Upload the following files of this github repository into the file system of **13.
+Exercise: Integrate into an App.** Here is the file structure to upload:
   - models/semantic-segmentation-adas-0001.bin
   - models/semantic-segmentation-adas-0001.xml
   - Histograms.ipynb